The Battle on the Ivory Road.

 We left the trading post behind and continued until we reached the place chosen for our stand.
 A place where tall grass grew on both sides of the road, enough to hide several regiments who might want to turn said road into a killing ground.
 The faujdars, already hoarse, yelled again and the regiments spread in the tall grass.

 “Tulwars behind!
 Matchlocks in front!”

 I followed mine and we took position between the grass and the empty plain, where we could see the road losing itself in the distance.
-In the dark, we could see flashes of light from time to time.
-Our sentinels were selling their lives dearly.
-This did nothing to assuage our fears.
 The veterans simply lie down on the earth and fell asleep; they knew by experience it could be hours or days before we could rest again.
 Most of us would not have slept had we tried.
 We could only stare at the darkness.
 And so we did until the first rays of sunshine illuminated the field.

 “Here they come!”

 In front of us, we could see the steppe devils reforming their lines as they exited the forest.
 It was a mob of green skinned headhunters and flesh eaters from the ash desert, so close now we could see their long tusks, vicious blades and bone totems.
 I had only seen a stuffed specimen in a temple; it took me time to understand I was just about to kill some of them myself.
 Or be killed and eaten by one.